Alimzade/pvmodel-1.0.0/README.md

-PVModel, for calculating solar energy potential of land
+## PVModel, for calculating solar energy potential of land.

+Initial version